StuckBoy/blipblopblog/_posts/2023/01 - January/2023-01-18-i-beat-my-first-smt-game.md

 critical.

 As I progressed into the later portions of my playthrough, I began to notice an additional benefit that this system allows.
-Demons that share a particular tpying such as Femme, Devil or Megami can exploit another type of demon known as Elementals.
+Demons that share a particular typing such as Femme, Devil or Megami can exploit another type of demon known as Elementals.
 Elemental demons possess an interesting feature that when they are fused with, they will either upgrade the demon to the next strongest one for its type, or it will downgrade to the previous one.
 Adding this into the already packed toolbox of mechanics meant that building optimal teams was as painless as they could possibly make it.